JackaChou/PID-Tuner-Simulator/README.md

 ## License & Copyright

-&copy; 2023 Wenjin Zhou, Taiyuan University of Technology.
+&copy; 2025 Wenjin Zhou, Wei Zhang, Taiyuan University of Technology.
 All Rights Reserved.

 This software is intended for educational and demonstrational purposes only.
 Commercial use is prohibited without permission.